jjcho849/Hydroneer-Mods/README.md

 --------------
 Want a better funnel instead of the crappy default one?

-Buy a golden funnel at RFC mod shop today!
+Buy a golden funnel at Golden Mods Shop today!

 Also includes funnel extension tubes to eliminate dirt chunk losses for stacked drills!